 How to prepare the turkey

-There are a lot of ways to prepare your turkey, each has their own positives and negatives and they all add a different layer of flavour.
+There are a lot of ways to prepare your turkey, each has its own positives and negatives and they all add a different layer of flavor.

 Spatchcocking a turkey